2022 Killer Nashville Agents

 Authors may register for as many sessions as they wish to, however, multiple sessions with the same agent or editor are discouraged.
 You may sign up for sessions during your conference registration process.
 Each session is $10.

-Killer Nashville offers manuscript critiques to its registered attendees for the low additional charge of $49 per critique.
+Killer Nashville offers manuscript critiques to its registered attendees for the low additional charge of $55 per critique.
+To learn more about critiques, click here.